JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 prepared for whatever my aunt could tell me on the subject of her daughter.
 It might have gone on from bad to worse till it ended in Murder; and I should still have said to myself, The natural result! oh, dear, dear, the natural result!
-The one thing that DID shock me was the course my aunt had taken under the circumstances.
+The one thing that _Did_ shock me was the course my aunt had taken under the circumstances.
 Here surely was a case for a clergyman, if ever there was one yet!
 Lady Verinder had thought it a case for a physician.
 All my poor aunt’s early life had been passed